• Skip to main content

 Tangzhong

-• Place the flour and milk in a small saucepan.
-Whisk together with a balloon whisk, on a medium heat until it thickens and bubbles.
-Remove from the heat and pour into a bowl and cover.
-Once it’s cooled to room temperature, it’s ready to use.
+• To make the tangzhong, Place the flour and milk in a small saucepan.
+Briskly mix eith a small balloon whisk, on a medium heat until it thickens and bubbles.
+Continue to cook for a few seconds.
+Remove from the heat, using a rubber spatular, scrape all the tangzhong into a bowl and cover.
+Once cooled to room temperature, it’s ready to use.

 Enriched Dough

-• Pour the milk into a small saucepan and heat to 38°C, (if you are proving the dough in the fridge overnight there is no need to heat the milk) remove from the heat and add the fresh yeast, whisk to incorporate (if using fast action yeast add it to the flour).
-Place the flour, tangzhong, cardamom, sugar and salt in the bowl of a free standing mixer with the dough hook attached.
-Add the milk mixture and 3/4 of the egg (save the rest for glazing) with the motor running.
+• Take the milk out of the fridge 30 minutes before you begin.
+Place the flour, tangzhong, yeast, cardamom, butter, sugar and salt in the bowl of a free standing mixer with the dough hook attached.
+Add the milk and 40g of the egg (save the rest for glazing) with the machine running.
 Mix until a dough forms on a slow speed.
-Once the dough has come together add the butter, increase the pace to medium/high and work the dough for another 5-8 minutes or until it feels shiny and smooth.
-If it feels really sticky, add no more than 1 tablespoon of flour then scoop it all up into a bowl with a dough scraper.
+Once the dough has come together, increase the speed to medium/high and work the dough for another 10-12 minutes or until it looks shiny, feels smooth and elastic.
+To determine if the dough is ready for proving, perform the windowpane test: pinch off a small piece of dough and gently stretch it until a delicate, translucent layer forms in the centre without tearing.
+The dough should be thin enough to allow light to shine through.
+Scoop it all up into a bowl with a dough scraper.

-• Cover and place in the fridge to prove for up to 14 hours or prove at room for 30-45 minutes or until it's doubled in size.
+• Cover and place in the fridge to prove for up to 14 hours or prove at room temperature for 50-60 minutes or until it's doubled in size.

 Filling